 Companies in this industry provide surgical and emergency care services for ambulatory patients in standalone facilities that are outfitted with operating and recovery rooms; they do not offer overnight or long-term hospital care.
-Major US companies include AmSurg, Symbion, and United Surgical Partners International, as well as the outpatient surgical operations of major hospital chains such as Tenet Health Care and Trinity Health.
+Major companies include AmSurg, Symbion, and United Surgical Partners International, as well as the outpatient surgical operations of major hospital chains such as Tenet Healthcare and HCA.

 Demand is linked to the number of people receiving medical care.
-The profitability of individual centers depends on efficient operations and good marketing.
-Companies that operate multiple locations may enjoy some economies of scale in purchasing and marketing.
-Smaller companies can compete by providing superior service.
+The profitability of individual centers depends on efficient operations and effective marketing.
+Companies that operate multiple locations may enjoy some economies of scale in purchasing, administration, and marketing.
+Smaller companies can compete by providing superior or niche services.
 The US industry is fragmented: the 50 largest companies generate about 30 percent of revenue.

 Outpatient surgical centers, otherwise known as ambulatory surgical centers (ASCs), are used by doctors to perform a variety of surgical procedures that don't require patients to stay overnight in a hospital.
 Typical procedures and specialties include opthalmology (30 percent of all surgeries each year); orthopedics (15 percent); gastroenterology (14 percent); pain management, including spinal injections (10 percent); and plastic surgery (8 percent), according to the Centers for Medicare and Medicaid Services.
 Approximately 65 percent of ASCs perform procedures in a single specialty and 35 percent perform procedures in more than one specialty.Buy Now